bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

 ## Child bounties on Polkadot & Kusama – how they work and use case example

 Every bounty is assigned to a curator chosen by a council.
-When a curator assesses that bounty is too complex to be managed by one person, they can divide a bounty into smaller chunks called child bounties.
+When a curator assesses that a bounty is too complex to be managed by one person, they can divide a bounty into smaller chunks called child bounties.

-**Let us look at an example of child bounty use case**.
+**Let us look at an example of a child bounty use case**.
 Let’s say that the community approves the bounty to create a video ad promoting treasury modules on Polkadot.
 This is now “the parent bounty”.
-However, the assigned curator might divide the parent bounty into child bounties and assign a different curator to every particual job that needs to be done to deliver the final video ad.
-Therefore the parent bounty could be divided into smaller tasks such as: writing a script, filming, editing and then creating subtitles or voiceover.
+However, the assigned curator might divide the parent bounty into child bounties and assign a different curator to every particular job that needs to be done to deliver the final video ad.
+Therefore the parent bounty could be divided into smaller tasks such as: writing a script, filming, editing, and then creating subtitles or voiceover.
 All these tasks could require a different expert-curator to oversee them.

 ## Child Bounty Properties